 - 1/2 teaspoon salt

 - 2 sticks (16 tablespoons) cold unsalted butter, cut into small pieces, plus more for dish

-Bake until golden brown, about 35 minutes.
-Let cool in dish on a wire rack.
+Bake until golden brown, about 30 minutes.
+Let cool in baking dish on a wire rack completely before cutting.
 Cut into 24 bars.
 Bars can be stored in an airtight container for up to 3 days